aragon/aragon-wiki/docs/about/glossary.md

 **Website:** [https://aragon.org](https://aragon.org)

 ## **The Aragon client**
-The Aragon client is the flashship product of the Aragon project.
+The Aragon client is the flagship product of the Aragon project.
 It is an open source decentralized application that empowers users to create and participate in blockchain-based organizations.
 Organizations created using Aragon are digital-native and censorship-resistant.

 **Website:** [https://app.aragon.org](https://app.aragon.org)